CZ-NIC/knot/doc/man_knotc.rst

 **zone-sign** [*zone*...]
   Trigger a DNSSEC re-sign of the zone.
 Existing signatures will be dropped.
-  This command is valid for zones with automatic DNSSEC signing.
+  This command is valid for zones with DNSSEC signing enabled.

 **zone-key-rollover** *zone* *key_type*
-  On the specified zone with automatic DNSSEC signing and key management, even when the key has a lifetime to go, publish new key and immediately start the key rollover.
+  Trigger immediate key rollover.
+Publish new key and start a key rollover, even when the key has a lifetime to go.
 Key type can be **ksk** (also for CSK) or **zsk**.
+This command is valid for zones with DNSSEC signing and automatic key management enabled.

+**zone-ksk-submitted** *zone*...
+  Use when the zone's KSK rollover is in submittion phase.
+By calling this command the user confirms manually that the parent zone contains DS record for the new KSK in submission phase and the old KSK can be retired.

+**zone-freeze** [*zone*...]
+  Temporarily postpone zone-changing events (load, refresh, update, flush, and DNSSEC signing).

+**zone-thaw** [*zone*...]
+  Dismiss zone freeze.

 **zone-read** *zone* [*owner* [*type*]]
   Get zone data that are currently being presented.